-I do not have cats so would not know all the aspects, or requirements for the cat's litter box.
-I can certainly say, though, that it is bad feng shui to have the cat's litter box in your kitchen or dining or in the bedroom.
+We do not have cats so would not know all the aspects, or requirements for the cat's litter box.
+We can certainly say, though, that it is bad feng shui to have the cat's litter box in your kitchen or dining or the bedroom.

 It might be harder to find a relatively good feng shui place for a cat's litter box in a small apartment versus a big house.
 You will have to experiment and see where it feels right/where it bothers you the less.

 It might be that in a small apartment a cat's litter box ends up in the bathroom, just do the best with it.
 It will not create bad feng shui, as long as you do your work in terms of keeping the bathroom energy fresh.

 You can leave the bathroom door slightly ajar; this will not be bad unless the bathroom is close to the main door or your bedroom.